 The /E input enables the device while LOW.
 The falling edge registers the control signals /W, /CM, and /EC.
 The rising edge locks the daisy chain, turns off the DQ pins, and clocks the Destination and Source Segment counters.
-The four cycle types enabled by /E are shown in Table 1.
+The four cycle types enabled by /E shown in Table 2 on page 2.